What is Alternative History?

 Elements of Alternative History

-There are three common elements in all alternative history stories:
+There are three common elements:

 - Background history the same as the real world.